 All offer the option to reserve now and pay later.

-1. Mount Rushmore and Black Hills Bus Tour with Live Commentary: Full-day tour of Mount Rushmore, Crazy Horse Memorial and Custer State Park.
-Includes hotel pick up at 7 Rapid City locations and one location in Keystone.
-Entrance fees included.
+1. Mount Rushmore and Black Hills Bus Tour with Live Commentary: Full-day tour of Mount Rushmore, Crazy Horse Memorial, and Custer State Park.
+Includes hotel pick-up at seven Rapid City locations and one location in Keystone.
+Entrance fees are included.

 2. Mount Rushmore and Black Hills Tour with Two Meals and a Music Variety Show: Enjoy a full-day tour of Mount Rushmore plus Crazy Horse Monument, Iron Mountain Road, Sylvan Lake (Custer State Park), and more.
 Includes breakfast and dinner plus a stop for lunch and all entrance fees.
 The day ends with the Fort Hays Old West Town and Dinner Show.

 3. Private Tour of Mount Rushmore, Crazy Horse, and Custer State Park: Don’t want to deal with a larger group of other travelers?
 Try a private guided tour of Mount Rushmore and other top sites.
 Includes entrance fees, pick up and drop off from hotels/lodgings in the Keystone, Rapid City, and Hill City, SD areas (including campgrounds, B & B’s, VRBOs, etc.).

 4. Private Badlands Sunset and Wildlife Adventure from Rapid City: Explore Badlands National Park with an expert guide and include a stop at the Badlands Wall for sunset.
 This 5 – 6 tour could be a great option for those with less time to explore the park.
 Park admission, snacks, and water are included.